fgh1999/FedTruthFinderImpl/README.md

 * slave server: listening in the background of *'clients'* in the paper, handling calls from the master server and the raw event sender installed alongside it.
 * raw event sender: a client-side adapter for slave server, changing detected events into identifiers and sending them to its background slave server.

 Communications among these crates are completed by [tonic](https://github.com/hyperium/tonic), a [gRPC](https://grpc.io/) client & server implementation in [Rust](https://www.rust-lang.org/).
-The protobuf file is [here](./proto/algo.proto) so you can implement any side without implementing the other side.
+The protobuf file is [here](./proto/algo.proto) so you can implement any half without implementing the other side.

 ## General Architecture